goproblems/autoprob/README.md

 As directory scanning is running, autoprob will keep going through SGF files looking for potential go problems.
 Each one will pop up into a new window, ready for next steps.
 As of this writing, only about 10% of these are actually good problem candidates.
 It takes some practice to quickly judge this.
 Hopefully this percentage will increase in the future.

+There are a variety of heuristics used to find good go problem targets.
+The primary condition is finding an actual mistake from a real go game, where the mistake caused a significant change in life and death status of a group.
+By limiting the search to actual mistakes, we get to start from knowing this is a learning opportunity for at least some players.

+It is very easy to find large numbers of amateur games online to download, a practically infinite source of interesting go problems.
+I have found that 4d+ games work best.
+Even just mistakes from these produce a lot of relatively easy problems (10-20k range) as well as harder ones.

 # Problem extraction

 This is the step where a game position looks like a good candidate go problem, and autoprob tries to extract just the relevant parts into the board on the right.
 This almost never goes perfectly, and thus requires a little manual editing.
 This is generally super quick.
 Fixing outside holes is often a good idea so you don't get problem "leaks".
 Another common issue is extra stones in random places on the board.